English Avenue and Vine City: "The Bluff"

 The Bluff is a district within the area that is infamous throughout metro Atlanta for the availability of drugs, heroin in particular.
+"Bluff" originated as an acronym for "Better Leave, U Fucking Fool".

 The borders of The Bluff are defined differently by different sources.
 For example, the Atlanta Journal-Constitution and Creative Loafing both defined The Bluff as including all of English Avenue and Vine City.
 However, a more recent and in-depth December 2011 series of reports by 11 Alive TV news, referred to The Bluff as a "section of English Avenue".

 The English Avenue/Vine City area has some of the highest poverty and crime rates in the city, with the Carter St. area surrounding the Vine City MARTA station ranking in 2010 as the #1 most dangerous neighborhood in Atlanta and #5 in the United States.

 Public transportation

 The area is served by the MARTA rail Blue Line and Green Line at the Vine City and Ashby stations.
 Bus lines serving the neighborhood are the 3 along Martin Luther King Jr. Drive, the 51 along Joseph E. Boone Blvd., and the 26 along Cameron M. Alexander Blvd. (known as Kennedy St. until 2010), English Avenue and Donald L. Hollowell Pkwy.